 All of these things can factor into a child’s choice and a vigilant parent must be careful not to simply let the child’s preference be heard without also a full review as to the foundation and the reasons for that preference in custody.

 Your child’s preference in custody and what is your next step?

 We handle family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.
 Contact us for help at (714) 937-1193 or (949) 616-3772.
-You may also complete the form below.
 We have three Orange County offices to serve you.
 Let’s schedule an initial strategy session to meet, regardless of whether you are the parent who seeks custody based on the child’s preference or the one opposing it.
 Early communication with us is important but even if you find yourself in the middle of a contested child custody case based on the child’s preference, contact us today for an evaluation of your child preference case and its facts.